KY COVID-19 Litigation

 Sterne vs Adams

-Despite the success of expanded, no-excuse absentee voting in Kentucky’s June primary election state officials have not taken action to use the same rules to make voting safe for the general election during the COVID-19 pandemic.
-In response to this inaction, Fair Elections Center, Kentucky Equal Justice Center, and Kaplan Johnson Abate & Bird LLP filed a case in state court to force the state to use the same successful process and ensure a safe election in November.
+In response to the COVID-19 pandemic, Kentucky officials offered expanded, no-excuse absentee voting in Kentucky’s June 2020 primary election.
+The measures were a success, but state officials did not take action to use the same rules for the general election, despite the continued threat posed by the COVID-19 pandemic.
+In response to this inaction, Fair Elections Center, Kentucky Equal Justice Center, and Kaplan Johnson Abate & Bird LLP filed a case in state court to force the state to use the same successful process and ensure a safe election in November 2020.

-In May, Gov. Beshear issued an executive order to hold Kentucky's June 23 primary predominantly by mail.
+In May 2020, Gov. Beshear issued an executive order to hold Kentucky's June 23 primary predominantly by mail.
 Under the administrative rule subsequently adopted by the Board of Elections, every registered Kentucky voter qualified to vote by mail.
-If they wanted to vote in person, they had to make an appointment with their clerk's office.
-In the days before Election Day, Secretary of State Michael Adams issued an executive order clarifying that people who did not receive their absentee mail-in ballot could vote in person.
+If they wanted to vote early in person, they could make an appointment with their clerk's office.